 Are you seeking an education with a strong return on investment that will set you on the right career path?
 The Master of Science in Analytics (MSA) is a cost-effective program with rapid time to completion and a proven track record.
 Benchmark studies of starting salaries and placement rates show MSA student outcomes rival, if not surpass those of comparable programs at other leading universities.
 The ROI payback period is estimated to be two years on average.

 Professional development and career services are an integral part of the MSA experience, including assistance with resume writing, interview and presentation skills, and professional networking.
 All career services are staffed and coordinated by the Institute and provided exclusively to MSA students.
-Dozens of employers visit the Institute each year with the sole purpose of interviewing our students.
+Dozens of employers visit the Institute each semester with the sole purpose of interviewing our students.
 Most job interviews are conducted on campus and arranged with the assistance of the Institute.

 MSA EMPLOYMENT OUTCOMES

-Total number of graduates:
+Total number of graduates (95% degree completion rate):

 Graduates seeking new employment:

-Candidates placed by graduation:
+Candidates employed at graduation: